MEXICAN FLAG SALUTE & PLEDGE OF

 socialist utopian novels, Looking Backward (1888) and Equality (1897).

-Bellamy’s “Looking Backward” is about a man who sleeps from
+Bellamy’s “Looking Backward” is about a man who sleeps

-1887 until the year 2000.
-The United States has become one giant
+from 1887 until the year 2000.
+The United States has become

-age of twenty-one, men attend one enormous school system of government
+the age of twenty-one, men attend one enormous school system of government

-schools that are an integral part of creating the industrial army in
+schools that are an integral part of creating the industrial army in the

-forced to have only the same amount in value annually.
+have only the same amount in value annually.

-Of course, all of the preceding is portrayed as a dandy utopia
+Of course, all of the preceding is portrayed as a dandy

-of atrocities and elsewhere.
+trio of atrocities and elsewhere.

 The book was translated into 20 foreign languages.
-It

-Das Kapital.
+only by Das Kapital.

 "Some people say that

-the Pledge Of Allegiance should not be recited
+the Pledge Of Allegiance should not be

-in Spanish.
-They are correct because the
+recited in Spanish.
+They are correct because

-or Chinese." -Fan
+Russian, or Chinese." -Fan

 In 2009 a bill was proposed in Congress that would forbid federal funds

-to any school that allows any student to say the Pledge of Allegiance in any
+to any school that allows any student to say the Pledge of Allegiance in

-be used in any country.
+it could be used in any country.
 He wanted to spread military socialism worldwide.

 Bellamy also organized a World Youth Congress in 1892. http://rexcurry.net/francis-bellamy-daily-gleaner-kingston-jamaica.jpg